krizsan/k3s-cluster-ansible/k3s_cluster/roles/k3scluster/README.md

 Example Playbook
 ----------------
-Please refer to the example playbook in test/k3s-cluster-playbook.yml.
+Please refer to the example playbook k3s-cluster-playbook.yml in the project root.

 Usage
 -----